Niladri-Peace/Eco-Lifestyle-Agent-Ai/README.md

-# 🌿 Eco Lifestyle Agent – IBM Watsonx RAG
+# 🌿Eco Lifestyle Agent – IBM Watsonx RAG
 This project implements an AI-powered Eco Lifestyle Agent using **IBM Watsonx.ai** and **Retrieval-Augmented Generation (RAG)**.
 It provides users with personalized, reliable advice on how to live more sustainably by answering natural language questions using a custom knowledge base.

 ---